gervguerrero/ESXi-Security-Onion-Cluster-Passive-Collection-Platform/README.md

 The Heavy server with ESXi houses a Manager Node and 3 Search nodes where the data after some parsing ultimately sits.
 The end user Security Analyst on their workstation runs queries in the Kibana GUI web page to pull data out of those processed Elasticsearch indexes, to return data in a visual format via tables, graphs, or other tools  available through the Kibana GUI.

+To see how network defenders would use Kibana in Security Onion to identify network anomalies or threats, see my page: [LLMNR-NBT-NS-Poisoning-DETECTION](https://github.com/gervguerrero/LLMNR-NBT-NS-Poisoning-DETECTION).

 ## Data Flow

 In a simple explanation, the Sensor Nodes analyze the network traffic coming off the Switch SPAN/Mirror port with Zeek, Suricata, and Strelka, then sends it through the Elasticsearch stack ELK via Filebeat.
 It first passes through Logstash and Elasticsearch instances on the Manager Node, and then the Search Node's Logstash and finally stored in the Search Node's Elasticsearch